Kakhetians: History

 Kakheti was an independent principality from the end of the eighth century.
 It was incorporated into the united Georgian Kingdom at the beginning of the eleventh century, but for less than a decade.
 Only in the beginning of the twelfth century did Georgian King David the Builder (1089–1125) incorporate Kakheti into his Kingdom successfully.
+After the collapse of the Georgian realm, Kakheti emerged as an independent separate kingdom.